dairycultist/natsucraft/README.md

 ### Implemented (subject to change)

 - Exploration
+  - Jungle biome
+    - New wood type
-  - Jungle biome (with tall trees and new wood)
+    - Very tall trees
+    - Good for finding slimes
+  - Mystical Forest biome
+    - Inspired by The Aether/Deep Aether
+    - (not yet added) Grows blue "somnishrooms" that, when eaten, speed up the daylight cycle until dusk
+    - Grows yellow "glowcaps" that glow when placed
 - Lich
   - end goal of the game is to defeat the lich
   - a knight with a skeleton head